brooks-builds/code_of_conduct/README.md

 ## Timeout offenses

 A timeout on [Twitch](https://www.twitch.tv/brookzerker) chat is a short timeout (around 5 minutes) where the messages that caused the timeout will be deleted as well as preventing the receiver of the timeout to not be able to send messages for the duration of the timout.
-The followign actions can cause a chat timeout.
+The following actions can cause a chat timeout.

 * Posting a message about a topic after being asked repeatedly to not post said topic
 * Advertising in chat without permission